 There's an obvious quandary, here.
 A healthy, happy love life is important to the quality of life of many couples of all ages.
 However, the possibility of experiencing hearing loss should make couples thing twice about the use of any drug that's used to treat ED.
 So should you stop using Viagra?
 Cialis?
 Levitra?

 - Friends and family tell you that you have a hearing problem.
 That's usually the first sign of hearing loss.
 Often, hearing loss is so gradual that the individual who experiences it doesn't notice.
 But those around him do.
-So, listen to your friends, family, neighbors and co-workers who point out that "maybe you should get your hearing checked."
-Maybe you should.
+So, listen to your friends, family, neighbors and coworkers who point out that "maybe you should get your hearing checked."

 - Turning up the volume.
 If the TV volume notches up, if you're scrolling up the volume on your MP3 player or the car radio, consider it a sign that you might be losing your ability to hear.